IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 - **Security:** User data, particularly payment information, must be securely handled and stored.
 - **Reliability:** The app should have high availability, with minimal downtime and robust error handling.
 - **Usability:** The app should be user-friendly, with an intuitive interface and easy navigation.
-- **Compliance:** The app must comply with relevant regulations (e.g., PCI-DSS for payment processing).

 ---